-Advent comes from the latin word Adventus meaning “coming” or “arrival”.
+Advent comes from the latin word Adventus which means coming or arrival.
 It is a season of preparation for Christmas that lasts around four weeks.
 It is a time to prepare our hearts in celebration of the birth of our Savior, Jesus.
 It is also a time to look forward in anticipation to our Savior’s promised second coming!

-Come celebrate the season of Advent with us on Sunday Mornings at Cheyenne Middle School, December 3rd – December 24th at 10:30 AM.
+Come celebrate the season of Advent with us on Sunday mornings at Cheyenne Middle School, December 3rd – December 24th at 10:30 AM.
 Bring your family.
 Bring your friends.
-Aslo, be sure make plans to attend A Night of Hope of on December 17th.
+We will also be celebrating a with a special community Christmas gathering on December 17th, so make plans to attend A Night of Hope with Christy Nockels.
 Let’s celebrate the coming of our Savior, Jesus!

-If you would like to observe the season of Advent at home with friends or with your family, here are a couple of resources to help you.
+We would love to provide you with resources so you can celebrate the season of Advent at home with friends or with your family.
+Here are a couple of resources we recommend: